hkustDB/CROWN/experiments/README.md

   2. create structure like other systems.
   3. create build.sh, execute.sh, prepare-data.sh, prepare-query.sh, prepare-system.sh and implement them.
   4. add the system name to valid_system_names in common.sh
+## Troubleshooting
+If you have any trouble in running these scripts, please check the logs in `log/` or `system/log/`.
+For example, if an error is thrown in running `build -e length3 -s crown`, you can check the log in `crown/log/build.log`.